-Pursuant to section 67 of the Act, I grant the landlord a Monetary Order in the amount of \$120.00 for rent owed for May 2018 as well as for the recovery of the filing fee.
+Pursuant to section 67 of the Act, I grant the landlord a Monetary Order in the amount of \$100.00 for the recovery of the filing fee.
 The landlord is provided with this Order in the above terms and the tenant(s) must be served with this Order as soon as possible.
 Should the tenant(s) fail to comply with this Order, this Order may be filed in the Small Claims Division of the Provincial Court and enforced as an Order of that Court.